blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

-Demographic differences account for much but not all of the variations in VOC turnout among states.
-VOC turnout varies significantly by state *even once we account for the demographic differences among them*.
-For example, approximately 24 points of the 32 point difference between AL and WA is state-specific and 8 points is demographic.
+Demographic differences account for some but not all of the variations in VOC turnout among states.
+That is, VOC turnout varies significantly by state *even once we account for the demographic differences among the states.* For example, only 8 of the 32 point difference between AL and WA is demographic.
+The other 24 is state-specific.

-Here are some reasons why there might be state-specific effects on turnout:
+Why might there be state-specific effects on turnout?

 - Specific state policies may encourage or discourage voting by regulating early voting, vote-by-mail, poll hours, ID requirements and other aspects of voter access.